royuri/Ecommerce/README.md

-# Ecommerce store built using HTML, CSS, Javascript.
+# Ecommerce store built using HTML, CSS and Javascript.